Explanation of house and property types

 While the cost of terraced houses varies depending on numerous factors – particularly location – they’re usually the cheapest type of house to buy on average.

-A mid-terrace is the house in the middle of a row of similar houses.
-As such, a mid-terrace house share a common wall with the neighbours on both sides.
+A mid-terrace house is a house in the middle of a row of similar houses.
+A mid-terrace house shares a common wall with the neighbours on both sides.

-The end-of-terrace house (or end-terrace) is at the end of a row of joined properties.
+The end-of-terrace house is at the end of a row of joined properties.
 This means it only shares one common wall with a neighbour.

 You’ll usually find these at the end of a street or cul-de-sac.